 The Verdict?
 Watching the kids dance with Goofy was definitely the highlight and added a little something special to this meal.
 Goofy parades about the restaurant before clumsily “spilling” a bunch of clanking, non-breakable dishes.
 Then he invites children to join him in making music by banging the dropped plates and bowls.

 Tips?
-This will soon be the only Disney restaurant offering a character dinner, so if you want to dine with characters in the evening, book this one early!
+This is the only Disneyland restaurant that offers a character dinner.
+If you want to dine with characters in the evening, book this one early!

 Ariel’s Disney Princess Celebration